webpack/changelog-v5/README.md

 - It's possible to manually add a polyfill for a node.js core module.
 An error message will give a hint on how to achieve that.
 - Package authors: Use the `browser` field in `package.json` to make a package frontend-compatible.
 Provide alternative implementations/dependencies for the browser.

-## Deterministic Chunk and Module IDs
+## Deterministic Chunk, Module IDs and Export names

 New algorithms were added for long term caching.
 These are enabled by default in production mode.

-`chunkIds: "deterministic", moduleIds: "deterministic"`
+`chunkIds: "deterministic", moduleIds: "deterministic", mangleExports: "deterministic"`

-The algorithms assign short (3 or 4 characters) numeric IDs to modules and chunks in a deterministic way.
+The algorithms assign short (3 or 4 characters) numeric IDs to modules and chunks and short (2 characters) names to exports in a deterministic way.
 This is a trade-off between bundle size and long term caching.

-`moduleIds/chunkIds: false` disables the default behavior and one can provide a custom algorithm via plugin.
+`moduleIds/chunkIds/mangleExports: false` disables the default behavior and one can provide a custom algorithm via plugin.
 Note that in webpack 4 `moduleIds/chunkIds: false` without custom plugin resulted in a working build, while in webpack 5 you must provide a custom plugin.

-MIGRATION: Best use the default values for `chunkIds` and `moduleIds`.
-You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size"`, this will generate smaller bundles, but invalidate them more often for caching.
+MIGRATION: Best use the default values for `chunkIds`, `moduleIds` and `mangleExports`.
+You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size", mangleExports: "size"`, this will generate smaller bundles, but invalidate them more often for caching.

 Note: In webpack 4 hashed module ids yielded reduced gzip performance.
 This was related to changed module order and has been fixed. (since beta.1)

 Note: In webpack 5, `deterministic` Ids are enabled by default in production mode

-## Deterministic Mangled Export Names

-A new algorithm was added to mangling export names.
-It's enabled by default.

-It will mangle export names when possible in a deterministic way.

-MIGRATION: Nothing to do.

 ## Named Chunk IDs